-- ✓ Generator must be "ON". - Hot Tub breaker is on and batteries are taking a charge. - Check the GFI breaker to ensure it has not "popped".
+- ✓ Generator must be "ON". - Batteries are taking a charge. - ✓ Hot Tub breaker (may be labelled "CIRC PUMP") on the electrical panel is switched "ON". - Check the GFI breaker to ensure it has not "popped".
 If so, press the RED RESET to restore power.

-10. Inventory for CruiseCraft I
+10. Inventory for CruiseCraft II